 Safe spaces are an important thing, a space where people do not feel like they will be in danger if they speak their opinion on something is important.
 As long as that statement was said in good faith.
 More importantly a safe space where we give space for people to make mistakes and grow and learn is even more important.
 So while yes there will be rules and a code of conduct, allowing for mistakes to be made and for people to sat down and explained why it was wrong is important.
 Not everyone has the same background and the same ideas as everyone else, but giving room for people to breathe is important.

 Note that this is not the same as what the Valley images a free speech zone to be.
 Giving people the room to make mistake and learn and grow is a different thing then allowing bigoted views to exist on your platform.

 The New Business

 This is what is going to happen to Business.
 I am not going to throw anyone off the instance.
-I am going to switch to a whitelist first model.
-And I’m going to have a strict code of conduct with a two strikes system.
+I’m going to have a strict code of conduct with a two strikes system.

 This will be the new Code of Conduct for the instance:

 The going rule is two strikes for general offense and an immediate account deletion for major violations.

 The following will not be tolerated on this instance: